Questions? Call or text.

 #2.
 Jabra Enhance Select

 Jabra Enhance Select is our pick for the best overall value in the category.
-Their hearing aids use ASHA to connect to Android devices.
+Jabra's hearing aids use ASHA to connect to Android devices.
+Their newest model, Jabra Enhance Select 500 uses Bluetooth Low Energy Audio which should connect to hearing aids more seamlessly in the future.

 Jabra Enhance Select Hearing Aids